Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Background and related work

 \subsection{Deep Learning for Optimization Problems}

-Deep learning refers to machine learning techniques that involve ``deep'' artificial neural nets - that is, neural nets with many hidden layers.
-Deep reinforcement learning refers to the use of deep neural nets in \ac{RL}. \ac{RL} is a branch of machine learning in which a learning system, such as a neural net, chooses actions and receives a numerical ``reward'' for each action, and learns to choose actions that maximize total reward.
-As documented by ~\cite{bengio2021machine}, there is growing interest in the application of deep learning, and deep \ac{RL} specifically, to \ac{CO} problems.
+Deep reinforcement learning refers to the use of `deep' artificial neural nets - that is, neural nets with many hidden layers - as \ac{RL} models. \ac{RL} is a branch of machine learning concerned with learning from feedback that comes in the form of a numerical `reward' that indicates how good or bad the model's outputs are, so that its outputs change to maximize the reward it receives.
+As documented in ~\cite{bengio2021machine}, there is growing interest in the application of deep \ac{RL} to \ac{CO} problems.

 \cite{vinyals2015pointer} proposed a deep neural net model called a Pointer Network, and trained it via supervised learning to solve instances of the \ac{TSP}.
-Subsequent work, such as that of~\cite{dai2017learningCombinatorial}, \cite{Kool2019AttentionLT}, and \cite{sykora2020multi}, has built on this.
-These works use similar neural net models, in combination with \acl{RL} algorithms, to train neural nets to construct \ac{CO} solutions.
+This work has been built on by~\cite{dai2017learningCombinatorial}, \cite{Kool2019AttentionLT}, \cite{sykora2020multi} and others, training similar neural net models with \acl{RL} to construct \ac{CO} solutions.
 These have attained impressive performance on the \ac{TSP}, the \ac{VRP}, and other \ac{CO} problems.
-More recently, \cite{mundhenk2021symbolic} train an \ac{RNN} via \ac{RL} to construct a starting population of solutions to a genetic algorithm, the outputs of which are used to further train the \ac{RNN}. \cite{fu2021generalize} train a model on small \ac{TSP} instances and present an algorithm that applies the model to much larger instances. \cite{choo2022simulation} present a hybrid algorithm of Monte Carlo Tree Search and Beam Search that draws better sample solutions for the \ac{TSP} and \ac{CVRP} from a neural net policy like that of \cite{Kool2019AttentionLT}.
+More recently, \cite{mundhenk2021symbolic} train a \ac{RNN} via \ac{RL} to construct a starting population of solutions to a genetic algorithm, the outputs of which are used to further train the \ac{RNN}. \cite{fu2021generalize} train a model on small \ac{TSP} instances and present an algorithm that applies the model to much larger instances. \cite{choo2022simulation} present a hybrid algorithm of Monte Carlo Tree Search and Beam Search that draws better sample solutions for the \ac{TSP} and \ac{CVRP} from a neural net policy like that of \cite{Kool2019AttentionLT}.

-These approaches all belong to the family of ``construction'' methods, which solve a \ac{CO} problem by starting with an ``empty'' solution and adding to it until it is complete - for example, in the \ac{TSP}, this would mean constructing a path one node at a time, starting with an empty path and stopping once the path includes all nodes.
+These approaches all belong to the family of `construction' methods, which solve a \ac{CO} problem by starting with an `empty' solution and adding to it until it is complete - for example, in the \ac{TSP}, this would mean constructing a path one node at a time, starting with an empty path and stopping once the path includes all nodes.
 The solutions from these neural construction methods come close to the quality of those from specialized algorithms such as Concorde~\citep{concordeTspSolver}, while requiring much less run-time to compute~\citep{Kool2019AttentionLT}.